S4IF-TP/SG_ATM_machine/README.md

 ATM Machine – Your Digital Banking Companion

-ATM Machine is a modern frontend banking application that simulates the experience of using a real ATM, right from your browser.
+ATM Machine project is a frontend banking application that simulates the experience of using a real ATM, right from your browser.
 Designed with a clean and intuitive interface, this app allows users to manage their finances securely and effortlessly.

 Key Features: